nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 3. When receiving the message, Alice subtracts Bob's IBLT from her own IBLT for the given range (§6.2.3):
    * If not decodable, go to 1 and send values based on the previous page.
    * If decodable, send a request for missing transactions
-   * If Bob's highest Lamport Clock value is higher than the LC value sent in 1, then request transactions by Lamport Clock value:
+   * If Bob's highest Lamport Clock value is higher than the LC value sent in 1, then request transactions by Lamport Clock value (§6.2.4):
      * Lamport Clock start value.
      * Lamport Clock end value.

-4. When receiving a request for transactions, Bob responds with a message including the requested transactions (§6.2.4 and §5.2.2).
+4. When receiving a request for transactions, Bob responds with a message including the requested transactions.

 5. After adding Bob's transactions to the DAG (making sure its cryptographic signature is valid), query the payload if it's missing.